hashgraph/hedera-transaction-tool/docs/database/tables/transaction.md

 # transaction
-**Description**: This table stores transaction records and associated metadata.
+**Description**: This table stores transaction and associated metadata.

 ## Columns